 Approximately 5 yds Aunt Lydia’s #10 Crochet thread

 Medium 4mm hair elastic <–click here if you need to pick some up.

 sl st = slip stitch

-Round 8: ch 1, and taking your hair elastic, work 3 sc around the loop from the previous row and the elastic to join them together.
-Continue putting 3 sc around the loops and elastic until you reach the end of the round.
-You should have 48 sc.
-Join with sl st to first sc.
-Cut thread and weave in ends.
+Round 8: ch 1, and taking your hair elastic, work 3 sc around the ch-6 loop or sp from the previous row and the elastic to join them together.
+Continue putting 3 sc around each of the ch-6 loops or sps and elastic until you reach the end of the round, join with sl st to first sc.
+(48 sc) Cut thread and weave in ends.

-Leaving a 10″ tail, ch 5 and join to first ch.
+Leaving a 10″ tail, ch 5, join to first ch creating a ring.

 Use the 10″ tail to sew the flower and bead to the bun cover.

 You are welcome to share the link to this pattern, using one image of your choice, on your site, but please do not share the written patterns themselves, or use additional images.
 You do not have permission to use my images by themselves to create pinnable graphics for Pinterest, however they may be included in a roundup pin if there are 4 or more other patterns.
 If you sell finished items online, please do not use my pictures for your listings.
 I’m positive that your work is of high enough quality for you to sell the finished piece.
 Have confidence in your abilities! <3 Thank you!